The Far Eastern Fells

 In preparation helps identify a First Edition

-After a few impressions, the red lettering on the case was replaced with gold gilt to match the other guides in the series.
-The early grey cases are stained easily, and clean ones are not easy to find.
+Following a few initial impressions, the red lettering on the case was replaced with gold gilt to align with the design consistency of the other guides in the series.
+The early grey cases are susceptible to staining, making clean and pristine ones relatively hard to come by.

 The Far Eastern Fells – First Edition with a grey case and red blocking